| | | | | |

 • Too thick?
 Too thin?
 As with most frostings, if you want it more stiff or thicker, add powdered sugar a bit at a time.
 If it’s too thick, thin it out with a little bit more milk at a time.
 Many things can impact how a frosting mixes up (the temperature of your room & ingredients, for instance), so you’ll need to do a little detective work to get the frosting to the proper thickness/stiffness.

 PIPING & DECORATING TIPS: I love the look of piping the cinnamon cream cheese frosting onto these gluten-free pumpkin cupcakes!
 I’d consider piping an intermediate to advanced skill, so keep that in mind if you plan to go for it!
-I used a Wilton 1M open star tip for the cupcakes in the photos.
+I used a piping bag fitted with a Wilton 1M open star tip for the cupcakes in the photos.
 They can also look cute with a more intricate Ateco #849 tip or a simpler Ateco #808 large circle tip.

 Gluten-Free Pumpkin Cupcakes with Cinnamon Cream Cheese Frosting and Caramel